wertstahl/TrajedC64/README.md

 # disclaimer/copyright/support/notes:

 I can only give very limited support for this.
-If you need support because you found a gnasty bug, you can write to wertstahl@gmx.de (usually i answer within an hour)

 This thing is written in Blitz Basic, Blitz3d, to be exact.
-You can ask me for the sourcecode.

 Please have fun with it, please feel free to use the results in any way you desire.